softwaresaved/fair-research-software/episodes/10-open-collaboration.md

 ### Making the code public

-By default repositories created on Github are private and only their creator can see them.
+By default repositories created on GitHub are private and only their creator can see them.
 Since we added an open source license to our repository we probably want to make sure people can actually access it.